webflorist/formfactory/README.md

 min:value|pattern=".{min,}" (when used on any other tag)|- mimes:foo,bar,...|accept=".foo,.bar,...."

-There are 3 possible ways of telling HtmlBuilder these rules:
+There are 3 possible ways of telling HtmlFactory these rules:
 * If you are using a [Laravel Form Request](https://laravel.com/docs/master/validation#form-request-validation) with your form, you can simply state the class-name of that Form Request using the `->requestObject()`-method on the `Form::open()`-call.
-HtmlBuilder will then fetch the rules from that object automatically.
+HtmlFactory will then fetch the rules from that object automatically.
 If your Form Request Object resides in the default namespace (`App\Http\Requests`), you can simply state the simple class-name (e.g. `->requestObject('MyFormRequest')`).
 Otherwise, you have to state the full class-name incl. the namespace.
 * You can state the complete associative rules-array for all fields of a form using the `->rules()`-method on the `Form::open()` call.
 * Or you can state the rules for a single field by handing them as a string to the `->errors()`-method of any field.

 #### Automatic translation

-Another useful feature of HtmlBuilder is it's usage of auto-translation, which tries to automatically translate labels, button- or option-texts, placeholders, and general help-texts via standard laravel-translation-files.
+Another useful feature of HtmlFactory is it's usage of auto-translation, which tries to automatically translate labels, button- or option-texts, placeholders, and general help-texts via standard laravel-translation-files.

 Here is a list of tags, that can be auto-translated (see example below for required language-file-keys):
 * Labels